#10. I remember a detail about the murderer.

 At the end of the bedroom project, Dad is covered head to toe with white.
 He looks like someone with ghost make-up.

 Mom and I laugh at him.
 (It’s just the three of us at this point in our lives; the twins haven’t been born yet.)
 Dad chases us around and makes hooohooo noises.
-Dad was so fun.
+He was so fun.

 I push my chair back, stand up, and go over to his table.
+The rest, as they say, is history.

 (sketches by Ryan Grimaldi Pickard)